sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_03.rst

 probability that people respond correctly when asked the question, and our test statistic *X* is the *count* of the number of people who did so out of a sample size of *N*.
-We’ve seen a distribution like this before, in section :doc:`Binomial distribution <../Ch07/Ch07_Probability_4>`, and that’s exactly what the binomial distribution describes!
+We’ve seen a distribution like this before, in section :doc:`../Ch07/Ch07_Probability_4`, and that’s exactly what the binomial distribution describes!
 So, to use the notation and terminology that I introduced in that section, we would say that the null hypothesis predicts that *X* is binomially distributed, which is written: